bkenny266/djifts/readme.txt

 Next Steps
 ----------
--Need to add a date field to the Game model.
--Currently only generating sets of 5 skaters on the ice.
-This isn't particularly representative of how lines work in hockey.
-Need to further categorize lines into combinations of 3 forwards, 2 defensemen, power play units, and penalty kill units.
--Known bug in line generating method.
-We aren't calculating a new line when players come on the ice without replace another player going off the ice.
-This can occur at the end of a penalty or at the end of a game when the goalie is pulled.
+-Still need to nail down a few rare bugs in the line generating, though it seems to work correctly most of the time.
+Need to implement rigorous testing on this to be sure no other issues exist.
+-Need to be particularly careful and vigilent about confirming the data being downloaded to the database is correct and implement a rollback system in the event of failure.
+Unfortunately, we're forced to use data scraping on the NHL.com website to get this data, and the smallest of HTML changes on their end can ruin this whole operation.
+-Improve templates and site usability.
+Need to learn more about Bootstrap and figure out how to design an appealing front-end for the website.
 -Improve code to make it pep8 compliant.
 -Need to implement testing structure across the board.
 Unit tests, integration tests, etc.
--Need to be particularly careful and vigilent about confirming the data being downloaded to the database is correct and implement a rollback system in the event of failure.
-Unfortunately, we're forced to use data scraping on the NHL.com website to get this data, and the smallest of HTML changes on their end can ruin this whole operation.
 -Implement a system to continuously scan the NHL games page and automatically download data for new games as they occur.
--Views for each application
--Front end webpage design